Canterbury, and Nelson-Marlborough and West Coast Regiment: Volunteer Corps of Canterbury Rifles

-The Canterbury Scouts Volunteer Reserve was raised on the 15th of August 1907 and was then disbanded on the 4th of May 1911.
+The Canterbury Scouts Volunteer Reserve was raised on 15 August 1907 and was then disbanded on 4 May 1911.

 1st (Canterbury) Battalion 1911 Formed

-On the 17th of March 1911 the 1st North Canterbury Battalion became the 1st Canterbury Battalion with its Headquarters in Christchurch.
+On 17 March 1911 the 1st North Canterbury Battalion became the 1st Canterbury Battalion with its Headquarters in Christchurch.
 Thus a new Battalion was formed.
 The First Commanding Officer was Lieutenant Colonel the Honorable G. J. Smith.

 The crest was a white crane flanked by fern fronds surmounted by a crown.
 The "Crane" was adopted from the crest of a post Colonel, Lt Col Wollaston-White.
 The "Fern Fronds" were selected as a distinctive New Zealand emblem.
 The "Crown" signified the Regiments distinction of being the only New Zealand Infantry Regiment to have His Majesty (King George V) the King as Colonel-in-Chief.

 The Motto "Ake Ake Kia Kaha" was the closing phrase of Rewi's speech when he refused to surrender his Pa at Orakau in 1864.
 Translated it means: "We will fight on forever and ever".
 This was to become the Battalion's Official Motto and was carried on into the 'new' battalion that was formed in 1964 when the 1st Cant Bn and 1st NMWC Bn were amalgamated.

 The "new" battalion was made up of six companies which descended from the original Rifle Volunteer Companies.